jhpyle/docassemble/_docs/documents.md

 {% include side-by-side.html demo="document-links-limited" %}

+# <a name="update references"></a>Using tables of contents and other references in .docx files

+If you are using `docx template file` and your template file uses a table of contents or other page references that will change depending on how the document is assembled, set `update references` to `True`.

+{% include demo-side-by-side.html demo="update-references" %}

+This will cause [LibreOffice] to update all of the references in the document before saving it and converting it to PDF.

+You can also set `update references` to a [Python] expression.
+If the expression evaluates to a `True` value, the references will be updated.

+If `update references` is not specified, the default behavior is not to update the references.

 # <a name="pdfa"></a>Producing PDF/A files

 If you want the [PDF] file produced by an attachment to be in